 Apple clearly has a vision for how customer service should work.
 How much will it enforce that vision when the program scales up to hundreds or thousands of companies?
 Can Apple take advantage of this golden opportunity?

 The Chat Onboarding Challenge

 Chat has been the tantalizing future of customer service for a long time.
 Companies love it because it is much cheaper than voice (agents can handle parallel conversations, plus there are no telco costs).
 Consumers love it because it removes annoyances like waiting on hold, and it feels like a natural extension of their person-to-person communication habits.
 You’d think this would be a slam dunk, but the data has been kind of puzzling.

 On one hand, when you ask consumers, they strongly favor chat over phone calls.
-But at the same time, we don’t see the decrease in phone calls that you would expect (see here, here and here).
+But at the same time, we don’t see the decrease in phone calls that you would expect (see this report, our blog post and this article).
 It’s probably safe to say that chat volume is increasing, but it’s not safe at all to say that it is significantly replacing voice*.

-Restating the situation: Consumer say they prefer chat over voice, but their actions don’t align with that.
-An economist would called this a case of revealed preference.
+Restating the situation: Consumers say they prefer live chat over voice, but their actions don’t align with that.
+An economist would call this a case of revealed preference.